-Although the United States demands equality before the law,
+Although the United States

 Interestingly, by June 2016, opposition rebounded to 62% saying the police ought to obtain a court order before searching the home of a person who might be sympathetic to terrorists.

 Do Americans Think Court Orders are Necessary for Police Monitoring of Phone Calls?